humdrum-tools/humdrum-notation-plugin/index.md

 vim:	ts=3
 ---

-{% include default-header.html %}
+{% include_relative styles-local.html %}

 # Introduction #

-This website documents a javascript plugin that can display music notation on any webpage, generated from <a target="_blank" href="https://www.humdrum.org">Humdrum</a> data embedded within the page.
-Here is an example use of the plugin to display J.N.&nbsp;Hummel's prelude in D-flat major, op.&nbsp;67/15:
+This website documents a javascript plugin that creates music notation within any webpage, generated from <a target="_blank" href="https://www.humdrum.org">Humdrum</a> data either embedded within the same page or from an external source.
+Here is an example result from plugin displaying J.N.&nbsp;Hummel's prelude in D-flat major, op.&nbsp;67/15:

 {% include hummel-interaction.html %}
 {% include_relative hummel-example.txt %}